Greater Toledo Right to Life

 Even the proposed form to be established in statute excuses the issuing practitioner from liability by stating "My signature in this section indicates, to

-that these orders are consistent with the patient's current medical condition and preferences..."
+the best of of knowledge best of my knowledge, that these orders are consistent with the patient's current medical condition and preferences..."

 Again, shouldn't the primary care physician be the only one to work with patients to make such a significant decision regarding their own health care?